Darwin, Northern Territory: Economy

 The two largest economic sectors are mining and tourism.
 Given its location, Darwin serves as a gateway for many Australian travellers to Asia.

 Mining and energy industry production exceeds $2.5 billion per annum.
 The most important mineral resources are gold, zinc, and bauxite, along with manganese and many others.
 The energy production is mostly off-shore with oil and natural gas from the Timor Sea, although there are significant uranium deposits near Darwin.
 Tourism employs 8% of Darwin residents and is expected to grow as domestic and international tourists now spend time in Darwin during the wet and dry seasons.

-Federal spending is also a major contributor to the local economy.
+Federal spending is a major contributor to the local economy.
 Darwin's importance as a port is expected to grow, due to the increased exploitation of petroleum in the nearby Timor Sea and to the completion of the Adelaide-Darwin railway line in 2004 and continued expansion in trade with Asia.
 During 2005, a number of major construction projects started in Darwin.
 One is the redevelopment of the Wharf Precinct, which includes a large convention and exhibition centre, apartment housing including Outrigger Pandanas and Evolution on Gardiner, retail and entertainment outlets including a large wave pool and safe swimming lagoon.
 The Chinatown project has also started with plans to construct Chinese-themed retail and dining outlets.